SumoSumir/kata-na/ADR/ADR_16_Data_Lakehouse_Strategy.md

 - ✅ Serverless: No infrastructure

 **Alternatives Considered:**
-- Airflow (MWAA): More powerful but overkill, higher cost
+- Airflow+BEAM: More powerful but overkill, higher cost
 - Prefect/Dagster: Not AWS-native

 ### Data Flow Details